Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 For me, I couldn’t see why Tamlin had such deep feelings for Feyre when they really hadn’t talked all that much.
 They ignored each other at the start of time together (or at least is seemed like that because a lot of their interaction happens “off-stage”) and then BAM!
 His primal instincts are calling for her.
 It was a little too alpha male for me and I don’t like alpha male heroes.

 Eventually, I warmed up to their romance and was totally rooting for them–it’s hard not to really given what happens in the last third of the book.
 It’s just that they won’t be gracing the top of my favourite couples list anytime soon.

 I know that some people’s concerns with the Beauty and the Beast romance is the Stockholm Syndrome situation.
 I definitely had those thoughts when I started reading and I could see why people would label it as that (I mean Feyre can’t really leave) BUT, I felt like these two would have connected even if they weren’t kept to his estate for the majority of their relationship.

 Now, I feel like I have to say that is book is more like a New Adult Fantasy than it is a Young Adult Fantasy.
 While the sex scenes aren’t fully described (and there really isn’t a lot of them either)–they are sex scenes that don’t leave much to the imagination which isn’t really a YA characteristic.
 I found that refreshing because I don’t understand why sex should be so taboo in YA (I’m not saying full out, descriptive endless pages here)–it happens people so why should we ignore it!

 My Expectations for the Rest of the Series:

-Read if You Like: action, steampunk, faeries
+Read if You Like: slower stories, world-building, faeries